-If you have a smartphone, you can download a Navionics app that will give you general contour lines for many lakes and flowages.
+If you have a smartphone, you can download a Navionics app or a similar marine mapping app that will give you general contour lines for many lakes and flowages.
 Simply looking at Google Earth or any of the online mapping sites can also help you identify shallow weed locations along with prominent shoreline points.

-Choosing the best tackle for ice fishing – picking a rod and reel combo
+How to go ice fishing: Choosing the best tackle for ice fishing – picking the right rod and reel combo

 Spring bobbers are cheap and easy to use.
 Simply, they’re a soft action bite detection spring that attaches to the end of the rod tip.
 Attach a spring bobber like this to the end of your rod to detect light bites from panfish.
 A small teardrop or panfish jig in a size ten or twelve tipped with a wax worm will seemingly catch panfish everywhere.

-The key for catching panfish, particularly without electronics like a Vexilar, is working down and up through the water column to find out how far down the fish are.
+The key for catching panfish, particularly without electronics, is working down and up through the water column to find out how far down the fish are.
 Crappies can be found right below the ice at times.
-There are other times when fish might be relating to the bottom.
+There are other times when fish might be relating nearer to the bottom.
 Weeds might also be present on the bottom.

 A good rule of thumb most days on many lakes for simply catching fish is to start out a foot off the bottom or weeds, and slowly work your way up.
 The spring bobber is not just for detecting bites but will also help your presentation when targeting panfish.
 Simply quiver the spring bobber and hold.
 Repeat this sequence and if the spring bobber moves, set the hook.
 Panfish eat a lot of insects and invertebrates so quiver the jig with the spring bobber to make the jig look like an insect swimming in the water.

 If you are introducing kids to ice fishing, keeping them comfortable in the elements is the key to having fun.
-Hub style shelters like the Clam C Series pop up in less than a minute and have become popular for anglers looking for an entry level shelter.
+Hut-style shelters pop up in less than a minute and have become popular for anglers looking for an entry level shelter.